CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 4. All project members should add service access to Allas (to use SD Connect) and SD Desktop, accepting the terms of use.

-5. All project members should activate their account's additional security verification (or Multi-factor Authentication) by scanning the QR code with an application (e.g. Google Authenticator).
+5. All project members should activate their account's additional security verification (or Multi-factor Authentication) by scanning the QR code with a mobile application (e.g. Google Authenticator).

 6. Apply for billing units or disk quota.

-For video tutorials and further guidance, check the [Accounts](../../accounts/index.md) paragraph at the beginning of this user guide.
+For video tutorials and further guidance, check the [Accounts](../../accounts/index.md) section at the beginning of this manual.

 Once you have completed these steps, you can log in with identity federation systems (Haka, Virtu, CSC Login, or LSLogin) at: